rhystmills/rhystmills.github.io/docs/_posts/2023-02-10-a11y-isnt-accessible.markdown

 > [...] acronyms are really just a layer of abstraction; readers must mentally expand recently learned acronyms to the full term.
 For example, readers convert TTN to Telekinetic Tactile Network in their heads, so the "shorter" acronym actually takes a little longer to process than the full term.

-In advises technical writers to:
+It advises technical writers to:

 > On the initial use of an unfamiliar acronym within a document or a section, spell out the full term, and then put the acronym in parentheses.
 Put both the spelled-out version and the acronym in boldface.